-- 3.1.1 The purpose of this clause is to maintain a Unified Base Salary Scale for all teachers in the state and state integrated compulsory education sector. - 3.1.2 Mechanism - a) The Secretary for Education shall, within one month of ratification of any collective agreement (or relevant variation thereof) applicable to other teachers in the state and integrated school sector, notify the NZEI Te Riu Roa National Secretary of any changes to the base salary scale and offer such changes to teachers covered by the PTCA. - b) The National Secretary of NZEI Te Riu Roa shall, within one month of receipt of the offer described in clause 3.1.2(a), advise the Secretary for Education whether NZEI Te Riu Roa wishes to accept such offer.
-The parties agree that upon receipt of NZEI's acceptance of the offer the PTCA shall be deemed to be varied pursuant to clause 1.5 in the terms outlined in the offer as advised by the Secretary for Education. - 3.1.3 The teachers and sSchool bBoards of Trustees will be notified of any changes in the PTCA made pursuant to clause 3.1.2. - 3.1.4 Clause 3.1 shall apply from 1 June 2023 to 2 July 2025.
-Thereafter this clause will cease to apply and shall have no effect. - 3.1.5 For clarity, reference to teachers in this clause means trained teachers i.e. teachers who hold a current practicing certificate and speech language therapists.
+- 3.1.1 The purpose of this clause is to maintain a Unified Base Salary Scale for all teachers in the state and state integrated compulsory education sector. - 3.1.2 Mechanism - The Secretary for Education shall, within one month of ratification of any collective agreement (or relevant variation thereof) applicable to other teachers in the state and integrated school sector, notify the NZEI Te Riu Roa National Secretary of any changes to the base salary scale and offer such changes to teachers covered by the PTCA. - koa National Secretary of any changes to the base salary scale and one such changes to teachers covered by the PTCA.

+The National Secretary of NZEI Te Riu Roa shall, within one month of receipt of the offer described in clause 3.1.2(a), advise the Secretary for Education whether NZEI Te Riu Roa wishes to accept such offer.
+The parties agree that upon receipt of NZEI's acceptance of the offer the PTCA shall be deemed to be varied pursuant to clause 1.5 in the terms outlined in the offer as advised by the Secretary for Education. - 3.1.3 The teachers and sSchool bBoards of Trustees will be notified of any changes in the PTCA made pursuant to clause 3.1.2. - 3.1.4 Clause 3.1 shall apply from 1 July 2019 to 30 June .
+Thereafter this clause will cease to apply and shall 1 December 2022 [insert date for CA expiry]XX NovemberMonth-2025. -Thereafter this clause will cease to apply and shall have no effect - 3.1.5 For clarity, reference to teachers in this clause means trained teachers i.e. teachers who hold a current practicing certificate and speech language therapists.